 Nha Trang is a bustling city with some great restaurant and cafe options.
-Though depending on where you go you may find that they are aimed at pleasing more of the Russian holidaymakers, including with no menus in English.
+Though depending on where you go you may find that they are aimed at pleasing more Russian holidaymakers, including with no menus in English.
 So you don’t make the same mistakes I did, such as sitting down somewhere before releasing you can’t actually order anything, I will let you know my top picks for this backpacking Nha Trang itinerary.

 Cheap Eats In Hoi An

 There are some delicious and super affordable cheap eats in Nha Trang.
 For the most part, you will find these in small locally-run eateries.
 There are numerous locally run restaurants that specialize in Vietnamese cuisine.
-You will know which ones to eat at by the amount of patrons sittings in there also eating.
-Basically, if locals won’t eat there neither should you and if they are eating there then it is a place you should definitely try.
+You will know which ones to eat at by the number of patrons sittings in there also eating.
+Basically, if locals won’t eat there neither should you, and if they are eating there then it is a place you should definitely try.